Why is a stenographic career in court reporting or captioning a legitimate option over a 4-year degree?

 Basic Training is taught by volunteer court reporters nationwide.
 Weeknight or weekend sessions are available and begin every couple of weeks.
-Basic Training allows prospective students to learn about court reporting and captioning over a six- to eight-week period without making a financial or life commitment.
+Basic Training allows prospective students to learn about court reporting and captioning over a three- to six-week period without making a financial or life commitment.
 Students are provided with the use of a stenographic machine and taught rudimentary steno (machine shorthand).
 The entire goal is to see whether students have a proclivity and an interest in this career BEFORE they make the full commitment to school.
-Inquire at Info@ProjectSteno.org.
+Inquire at BasicTraining@ProjectSteno.org.

 Do I need a steno machine to participate in these introductory programs?

-Yes, but in most cases, the volunteers running the program will coordinate for students to get their hands on a steno machine to borrow during the six to eight weeks of the program.
+Yes, but in most cases, the volunteers running the program will coordinate for students to get their hands on a steno machine to borrow during the program.

 How much does school cost?

 How long does it take to complete school?

 Court reporting is different in that students work toward speed and accuracy thresholds for capturing and converting speech to text rather than merely earning a certain amount of credits for completing courses.
 For some students, completing school can take as little as two years.
 For others, it’s three or four years.
 There are no guarantees.
 That’s why Project Steno believes participation in an introductory program to test a student’s proclivity and interest for court reporting or captioning before enrolling in school is such a great idea.